-Make the chart this month and take a good look at where you are, and then use a highlighter to really look at which areas need your scheduled 3o minutes a day to work on improvement.
+Use the chart this month and take a good look at where you are, and then use a highlighter to really look at which areas of your life need your scheduled 30 minutes a day to work on improvement.

-In the next issue of Ubiquitous, I’ll have tips for making a plan and following through.
+Look for the next steps article, where I will have tips for making a plan and following through.